faithmaks/Phase2-Project/README.md

 * the number of floors and bathrooms has a great effect in the price

 ## Conclusions.
 Waterfront properties are generally hotcakes.
 The bigger the living space, the higher the price.
 If you have good quality houses with top of the line finishes, the money will also be top of the table.
 Renovations are always needed on old property in order for the to compete at market levels.

 ## Summary.
-I found
+I found that location, views and quality and measurement/ size of the house have a huge influence on the price.
+With  size of the house and area taking the largest slice of the pie.
+If it is coastal, invest in waterfront.
+The views are really where its at.